mrosales98/TechnicalDocumentationPage/README.md

 This is a simple project showcasing HTML and CSS skills.

 ## Description
 This project includes a responsive webpage built using HTML and CSS.
-It demonstrates basic web development techniques for creating a static webpage layout.
+It demonstrates basic web development techniques for creating an interactive webpage layout.

 ## Technologies Used
 - HTML